Rax-x/ScriptLang/README.md

 # ScriptLang

 This is a simple scripting language written in C++17.
-This project was a way to improve my knowledge on developing programming languages, stack-based virtual machines, and even C++.
+This project was a way to improve my knowledge on developing programming languages, stack-based virtual machines and even C++.
 In fact, the goal of this project is not to create a fast and efficient scripting programming language, but to learn how to parse and compile source code and how to output detailed error messages when one of these steps fails.

 ```
 defun fib(n) {